import SEOAnswerBox from ’../../components/SEOAnswerBox.astro’; import ComplianceChecklist from ’../../components/ComplianceChecklist.astro’;

 2. Stop “Sprinting”

-The Shift: Move from “point-in-time” compliance to “continuous” compliance.
-Build the controls into your daily operations so that next year, preparation takes two weeks, not four months.
+Move from “point-in-time” compliance to continuous compliance.
+Build the controls into your daily operations so that next year’s preparation takes two weeks, not four months.